juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 set All to Dark mode,
-disable Automatic updates in msconfig for Browsers. because old hardware is very limited, RAM, CPU, SSD, also Disable BitLocker Encryption. in Weak Hardware to preserve CPU, RAM & Battery. drive cannot be removed anyway. you should never put confidential info in C: drive in a mobile device anyway.
+disable Automatic updates in msconfig for Browsers. because old hardware is very limited, RAM, CPU, SSD, also Disable "BitLocker" ssd/hdd Encryption. in Weak Hardware to preserve CPU, RAM & Battery. drive cannot be removed anyway. and you should never put confidential info in C: drive in a mobile device anyway.
-Disable Encryption At Your Own Risk, in the New Configuration Menu, Not Control Panel.
+Disable Encryption At Your Own Risk. in the New Configuration Menu, Not Control Panel.

 Clean install =
 1 day of work to install & update Windows8.1